 of every month.
 Payments will be considered late if received after the

 7th of the month and a $15 late fee will apply.
 At

 registration, all families will be required to present a security deposit

-equal to one month’s tuition plus late fee or a credit card number.
+one lesson plus late fee for private lessons or a credit card number.
 If

 an account has not been made up-to-date by the last day of the month,